 5. When is the best time to get disability insurance?

 Now.
-If we learned anything in 2020, it’s that nobody can predict the future.
-You can’t foresee when or if a disability will prevent you from working.
-But here’s a staggering statistic: More than one in four of today’s 20-year-olds will face disability before they reach traditional retirement age, according to the Social Security Administration.2
+No one can foresee if or when a disability will prevent them from working.
+But here’s a staggering statistic: More than one in four of today’s 20-year-olds will face disability before they reach traditional retirement age, according to the Social Security Administration.
+2

-“There's no time like the present,” Poorman says.
-“As you get older or time goes by, rates will increase and/or you may no longer qualify.
+“There's no time like the present,” says Poorman.
+“As you get older or time goes by, rates will increase or you may no longer qualify.
 So start the conversation as soon as possible.”